2 Day Zion National Park Itinerary: A Complete Zion Travel Guide

 - an active crossbody bag that is a fan favorite!

 - Water Shoes for all the swimming in the summer.
-I love these from COLUMBIA because they’re somewhat stylish and have lasted me years!
+I love these water sandals from Teva because they’re somewhat stylish, I can hike long distances in them, and they have lasted me years!

 - Walking sticks